ajaybelduha/lending-hub/src/markdown/homepages/aboutus/homepage-aboutus.md

     effort to be the best at what we do.
   image: /img/aboutus.jpg
 section2:
-  heading: Our people
+  heading: Why us ?
-  subheading: Meet our team of digital warriors, ready to harness the force for good.
+  subheading: Our people ensure that  Canadians understand better financial decisions.
   backgroundImage: /img/team.jpg
 section3:
   heading: Leading our way